AguaClara/Fluoride_Gravity-DEPRECATED/Spring 2019/Spring 2019 Report.md

 **Figure 7:** Microbore tubing connected to the PACl system allows PACl to drip directly into the fluoride constant head tank.

 However, two major problems were noted with this procedure.
-The first was coagulation began in the tank as a result of dripping PACl directly into the tank.
+The first was that coagulation began in the tank as a result of dripping PACl directly into the tank.
 This could risk failure of the system if the coagulation blocked the outflow from the fluoride constant head tank.
 The second problem was a non-homogenous mixture was formed within the constant head tank, resulting in lower flocculation.

 As a result, the team focused on creating a more effective drip system for introducing PACl while also being able to monitor flow rate/the rate of introduction of PACl into the system.

 #### Second Redesign: Addition of T-Junction
 The team determined that a new mechanism was necessary for effectively introducing the PACl into the system, one that would allow for easy calculation of flow rate, prevent re-introduction of air within the system, and create essentially a homogenous solution flowing into the flocculator.

 As a result, the team decided that a T-junction could be used in between the outflow of the fluoride constant head tank and the flocculator.
 The third hole on the T-junction would be connected to a translucent pipe in which the PACl microtubing would drip the coagulant into (Figure 8).
+Holes were drilled in the translucent pipe to ensure that the dripping mechanism was open to atmospheric pressure.

 <img src="new drip.jpg">